gomorpheus/morpheus-docs/release_notes/current.rst

 - Data Stores, History, and Logs tabs added to detail page for KVM clusters
 - Setting to Reuse Sequence Numbers added to ``Administration > Provisioning``
 - `VMWare on AWS` cloud type added to ``Infrastructure > Clouds``
+- `User Data` field on images and clouds now supports YAML
+- Kubernetes clusters can now be created in ``Infrastructure > Clusters > +ADD CLUSTER``
+- Kubernetes blueprints can now be created in ``Provisioning > Blueprints``
+- Azure networks sync as subnets.
+Previously, subnets were synced as individual networks
+- Network subnets can now be selected from the `Networks` dropdown list when provisioning an instance
+- Updates to Morpheus API and CLI to handle management of Kubernetes cluster namespaces
+- Updates to Morpheus API and CLI to handle management of Kubernetes and Docker cluster workers

 Fixes
 ----------